laurynas/volvo_crankshaft/README.md

 RPi is powered from step down converter which converts 12V from the car to 5V.

+## Scheme

+This is just a rough scheme showing how main components are connected.

 ![Rough scheme](media/sketch_bb.png)

 ## Configure Arduino